 What’s the easiest way to share those linked images, once your blog is live?
 Look no further than Tailwind.
 The magic of Tailwind is being able to plan ahead and schedule images to different Pinterest boards days or weeks in advance.
 With your Tailwind queue filled with your images, you can spend YOUR time on Pinterest exploring, taking note of new or interesting pin styles, and/or repinning related (but hopefully not competitive) content.

 Of course, you will likely want to share to other social media platforms as well, and Hello Woofy makes that easy.
 You can schedule single posts, and on most platforms, you can schedule single posts, or build a campaign of multiple posts.
 Especially if you are blogging on a less than full-time basis, a tool like Hello Woofy is incredibly helpful in terms of allowing you to schedule social media content in a few minutes.

 Once you have connected with people, you want to be able to reconnect, share updates, and follow up.
 The simplest, most effective way to do this is email.
 Social media can be great for exposure, but it also can get “noisy” quite easily.
-Email is a great option – and Flodesk makes email simple – and beautiful.
+Email is a great option – and AWeber makes email simple – with unparalleled customer service.